leonlatsch/esp32-intercom-controller/README.md

 }
 ```
 5. ESP will restart in 5 seconds
-6. The blue led will blink 2 times if you provided correct wifi credentials
+6. The blue led will blink while trying to connect
+7. The ESP will try for 60 seconds to connect to the configured wifi
+    7.1.
+If the led blinks 5 times its connected
+    7.2.
+If the led is led up again, connection failed.
+Its back in setup mode configuration your credentials are still saved.
+Eg. if your wifi was down, just restart the ESP and try again

 ## API Endpoints